TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.tix.rst

    Classes in the :mod:`tkinter.tix` module subclasses the classes in the :mod:`tkinter`.
-The former imports the latter, so to use :mod:`tkinter.tix` with Tkinter, all you need to do is to import one module.
-In general, you can just import :mod:`tkinter.tix`, and replace the toplevel call to :class:`tkinter.Tk` with :class:`tix.Tk`::
+The former imports the latter, so to use :mod:`tkinter.tix` with Tkinter, all you need to do is to agiza one module.
+In general, you can just agiza :mod:`tkinter.tix`, and replace the toplevel call to :class:`tkinter.Tk` with :class:`tix.Tk`::

-      from tkinter import tix
+      kutoka tkinter agiza tix
-      from tkinter.constants import *
+      kutoka tkinter.constants agiza *
       root = tix.Tk()

 To use :mod:`tkinter.tix`, you must have the Tix widgets installed, usually alongside your installation of the Tk widgets.
 To test your installation, try the following::

-   from tkinter import tix
+   kutoka tkinter agiza tix
    root = tix.Tk()
    root.tk.eval('package require Tix')